Home Pest Library Ants Odorous House Ants

 Why Odorous House Ants Are Hard to Eliminate

 Multi-queen distribution across satellite nests prevents simple queen-targeted elimination.
 Repellent chemistry splits the colony into new satellites instead of collapsing it.
-The colony nests inside the structure, outside the structure, and often on both simultaneously.
-Eliminating it requires a coordinated non-repellent bait protocol applied across all active zones, not a spray applied to the visible trail.
+The colony nests inside the structure, outside the structure, and often both simultaneously.
+Eliminating it requires a coordinated non-repellent bait protocol (the kind workers carry back to queens without detecting) applied across all active zones, not a spray applied to the visible trail.

 Difficulty to Treat